MohdSiddiq12/MohdSiddiq12/README.md

 - 👋 Hi, I’m @cssid
 - 👀 I’m interested in ...cs
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...Java
 - 💞️ I’m looking to collaborate on ...ython projects
 - 📫 How to reach me ...write me ms2325558@gmail.com or whatsapp +91 7674901203